adamsoliev/bearblog/intro-sql/blogpost.md

 - DCL (data control language) - Manages user access and permissions. (e.g., `GRANT`, `REVOKE`)
 - DML (data manipulation language) - Inserts, updates, or deletes table data. (e.g., `INSERT`, `UPDATE`, `DELETE`)

 In the rest of this blogpost, the focus is on DQL, since querying is where most of the real-world effort — and much of SQL’s expressive power — lies.

-The examples below rely on a library lending dataset (`users`, `library`, `books`).
-To keep the narrative approachable, the inserts load six illustrative rows per table; clone and extend them later if you want larger test volumes.
+The examples rely on the following library lending dataset, consisting of `users`, `library`, and `books` tables.

 ```sql
 CREATE TABLE users (